owenmarshall1/Intellectra/TestPlans.md

 5. Veryfing lambda function works correctly for sorting ✅ Arshia

-### Errors:
+### Bugs:
 1. changing the input to int or float before try and except block so it wasnt handled properly
+2. wanting to use favourite while not being defined
 ---

 ### 🟨 Translucent Box Testing (Gray Box)